Cairnarvon/ClusterDebian/README.md

 4. Go to that directory and edit `config.sh`.
 If you want to add your own files or packages to the system, now is the time to do it.
 (If you want to build something that depends on the Open MPI or PVM libraries, you can run `./build.sh packages` to install the various packages first, if you like.)

 5. Run `./build.sh`.
 If everything goes right, you'll end up with an ISO after a while (and I do mean a while: along the way we'll be pulling the `aufs` repository and building a new kernel; say three or four hours).
+You can expect to be prompted twice during building: once during package installation, when you will be asked if you want to enable the `sinfo` CGI script (if you chose to install that, at least), and again when we're compiling the kernel, if there are options you haven't specified (there will probably be a few), something like an hour in on my machine.
+Other than that you can basically leave it running unattended.

 6. Put this on a USB drive (`dd if=clusterdebian.iso of=/dev/sdb`, *assuming `/dev/sdb` is your USB device*) or a CD-ROM and try booting from it.
 (If you built inside a QEMU VM and are having difficulty getting the ISO to somewhere useful, remember that the host machine is accessible at IP 10.0.2.2.
 Just `scp` it.)